Dystopi/navCrystal/README.md

-# navCrystal
+# sslMock

-navCrystal is a GO HTTPS mocking package
+sslMock is a GO HTTPS mocking package.
+The primary use case for this is mocking 3rd party API calls that rely upon https

 ## Installation
 ```golang